mcfly1885/raspberrypi-system-monitor/README.md

 The webapp is otipmized to be accessible from mobile devices.

-## Hint
-- Put all file in a single directory on Raspberry Pi where the php server can read it and connect from a device in the same LAN.

 # Fianl Note
 This project has been tested in a local network, is simple and dosen't implement a login system.